-The only platform to which Damage Cleanup Services can successfully install to is Microsoft Windows server.
+The only platform to which Trend Micro Damage Cleanup Services (DCS) can successfully install to is Microsoft Windows server.
 The system on which you install DCS has different system requirements than its client systems.
+For system requirements for client machines in your network, see Client Machines That DCS Can Scan starting on page 1-2 and Using the Manual Damage Cleanup Tool starting on page 5-10.